Champagne Tastes®

 Also, even with the side-vents, I'm not sure I'd want to wear these heavy-duty pants in warm weather.
 I wore them on a recent hike on a 55-degree, damp day, and found that my legs were a little too warm (even with the vents open).
 These pants are made for the cold.

-Oiselle Pocket Jogger Leggings + Shorts
+Oiselle Pocket Jogger Leggings

 If you prefer a legging option, our favorite for muscular thighs is the Oiselle pocket jogger legging.
-It's roomy enough through the thighs that I didn't feel like my legs were being squeezed, but still fit well at the waist.
+These are roomy enough through the thighs that I didn't feel like my legs were being squeezed, but still fit well at the waist.
 They fit but weren't incredibly tight or revealing, which I liked.

 As the name implies, both the leggings and shorts have nice deep pockets!
 I found both also run a little large, so if you're in between sizes, I recommend sizing down.
 (I'm often between a 10 and 12, and the 10 fit perfectly.)